woj-ciech/SocialPath/README.md

 celery worker -A socialpath --loglevel=debug
 ```
 After that SocialPath will be accessible at localhost:8000/search

-Paste your API keys into [backend/keys.json](https://github.com/woj-ciech/SocialPath/blob/master/backend/keys.json) Remember to escape double quotes (") in instagram cookie with \ in json

 Directory is created for each user with csv inside under /static/, for visualizations.